sr1nvs/AudioSim/README.md

 4. **receiver**: Demodulates the received signal and removes noise.
 5. **evaluator**: Evaluates the quality of the received audio and calculates metrics.

-## GitHub Repository

-For the complete implementation and code for this project, please visit our [GitHub repository](https://github.com/sr1nvs/AudioSim).

 ## Usage